brandonEsquivel/Paths_Timing_Verification/README.md

 # How to run - Makefile

+if you feel lazy, just:

+--make Allcounter--

-if you feel lazy, just --make Allcounter-- inside the makefile you can find detailed comments of the complation, synth and simulation steps.
+inside the makefile you can find detailed comments of the complation, synth and simulation steps.

 ## For more information(in spanish) see the report inside the docs folder.